caraclarke/js-battleship/README.md

 - The first person to sink all of the enemy ships wins the game.

 ## Game pieces
-- carrier: 5 holes
+- aircraft carrier: 5 holes
 - battleship: 4 holes
-- cruiser: 3 holes
 - submarine: 3 holes
+- destroyer: 3 holes
-- destroyer: 2 holes
+- patrol boat: 2 holes